jellyfin/jellyfin-web/.github/ISSUE_TEMPLATE/1-bug-report.md

 ---
 name: Bug report
-about: Create a bug report
+about: You have noticed a general issue or regression, and would like to report it
-title: ''
 labels: bug
-assignees: ''

 ---

 **Describe the bug**
 <!-- A clear and concise description of what the bug is. -->

-**To Reproduce**
+**Steps to Reproduce**
 <!-- Steps to reproduce the behavior: -->
 1. Go to '...'
 2. Click on '....'